 “Teachers inspire and lead young people…. their role is vital, unique and far-reaching”.
 (General Teaching Council (England) Statement of Values: July 2006)

 We are looking for high calibre candidates who are keen to train on a school-centred programme, rather than via a traditional university route, working closely with one another and with their tutors and mentors.
 Our approach to initial teacher education aims to be as personalised as possible, taking into account any relevant prior experience and promoting reflective learning from the start of the course.
-We currently offer places for 31 people, so being part of the group is an important aspect of the training.
+We currently offer places for up to 30 people, so being part of the group is an important aspect of the training.

 WPSC is committed to safeguarding and promoting the welfare of children.
 Applicants must be willing to undergo child protection screening including checks with past employers and the Disclosure and Barring Service.

 Minimum entry requirements are:

 Enhanced Disclosure and Barring Service (DBS) clearance and health checking processes identifying no concerns about suitability to teach